 Toledo Supplies Las Vegas

-Professor Celia Williamson of the University of Toledo chaired a task force for research into Ohio's contribution to the child sex trafficking industry.
-Initial results estimated Toledo in 4th place in this child sex trafficking in America, that this result was conservative, and that it may be actually worse.
+Professor Celia Williamson of the University of Toledo has chaired a task force for research into Ohio's contribution to the trafficking industry and initial results estimated Toledo to be in fourth place nationally as a gateway city.

-Since May 1 in 2010; people around the nation have been communicating to the US Federal Government that they want to strengthen efforts toward ending child sex trafficking and tourism.
+Since May 1, 2010; people around the nation have been communicating to the US Federal Government that they want to strengthen efforts toward ending child sex trafficking and tourism.
 They have contacted the government by phone, snail mail, and Internet.

 Toledo is the thirds largest gateway city for this human rights crime and we are communicating with state and local leaders in Ohio in an ongoing conversation that seeks to end human rights violations in our state.

 Because Toledo is so close to Detroit and large Ontario Province cities, heavy trafficking flows through Toledo to other places, including Las Vegas and overseas.
 We want it to end.

 For the larger effort, you can, if you wish, call, write, or email the US Secretary of State and our US Attorney General to declare your support for strongly enforcing anti-trafficking laws and upholding human rights globally.
 Our friends from out of the country are emailing Secretary of State Clinton, because she is interested in ending this problem globally, for everyone.

 On an individual level, we can remain alert to signs of child sex trafficking and report any signs that we see to the toll free number at the head of this page.